TheVilfer/simple-ai-dialog/README.md

 - [Next.js](https://nextjs.org/) for the amazing React framework
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
+- [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
+- [Unsplash](https://unsplash.com/) for providing the image API and beautiful photography
 - [next-intl](https://next-intl-docs.vercel.app/) for the internationalization solution
 - [Zustand](https://github.com/pmndrs/zustand) for the state management